Can Someone Run a Background Check Without My Permission? (Yes & No)

 While there may be no legal repercussions to running a background check on a personal connection, there may be ethical or moral concerns.
 Often, the decision to personally conduct a background check can impact trust and relationships between friends, if the individual were to find out.
 Ultimately, however, it is your call to determine if running a background check on a friend, neighbor, or school peer is truly necessary.

-Can a Background Check Reveal Disability, Genetic Information or Race, National Origin?
+Can a Background Check Reveal Disability, Genetic Information, Race, or National Origin?
 What Can the Information on Religion, Disability, Genetic, National Origin, Color be Used for?

 Even though a potential employer is legally allowed to conduct a screening on job applicants, federal laws still govern this activity.
-Most of these background check laws exist to protect the job candidates’ information and privacy, and to ensure that discrimination does not occur.
+Most of these background check laws exist to protect the job candidates’ information and privacy and to ensure that discrimination does not occur.
 Ultimately, it is illegal for an employer to look into your background without your permission.

 The US Equal Employment Opportunity Commission (EEOC) asserts that it is illegal to run a background check on job applicants or employees to determine the person’s race, national origin, color, sex, religion, disability, genetic information (including family medical history), or age, and doing so can be considered discrimination.